fivebinaries/cip-metadata-communication-example/README.md

 :bulb: Before starting, make sure you have a synced instance of [cardano-db-sync](https://github.com/input-output-hk/cardano-db-sync) running.

-First install the script dependency.
+First, install the script dependency.

 ```bash
 $ yarn